bellamariz/gopherplay/README.md

 ]
 ```

-The second, `/live/<name>`, receives the signal's name as a query parameter, and returns all active sources (AKA _packagers_) for this signal:
+The second, `/live/<name>`, receives the signal's name as a query parameter, and returns an active ingest source (i.e. _packager_) for this signal:

 ```sh
 curl -v http://localhost:8001/live/live01